Toward Efficient and Robust Behavior Models for Multi-Agent Driving Simulation: Method

 For learning and evaluating behavior models, a simulation framework is required.
 In our in-house simulation framework, each vehicle is assigned a route to follow.
 Similarly, existing works use waypoints \cite{gulino2023waymax, suo2023mixsim} or goal points \cite{kazemkhani2024gpudrive, apple2025self-play}.
 Vehicles terminate upon colliding or leaving the road.

 As illustrated in Figure \ref{fig:sim_setup}, simulations evolve recursively.
-First, an observation model generates a description of the traffic situation, either in an agent-centric or instance-centric manner.
-Next, a learned behavior model maps the observation to the actions that the agent should execute, \ie its acceleration and steering angle.
-Finally, the selected actions are executed via a kinematics model, updating the agent's state.
-Repeating these steps for all agents at fine-grained time intervals enables continuous traffic simulation.
+First, an observation model encodes the traffic situation, either in an agent-centric or instance-centric manner.
+Next, a learned behavior model maps the observation to actions, \ie acceleration and steering angle for vehicles, and acceleration and heading rate for pedestrians.
+Finally, these actions are executed via a kinematics model, updating the agent's state.
+Repeating these steps for all agents at fine-grained time intervals yields continuous traffic simulation.
 Our in-house simulation backbone is implemented in C++, thus achieving a low runtime.
-Figure \ref{fig:example_sit} shows an example situation.
+Figure \ref{fig:example_sit} shows an example scenario.

 This sequential decision-making process is formulated as a \gls{pomdp}, characterized by the tuple $(S, O, A, T, R, \Omega, \gamma)$.
 In this framework, the agent does not have direct access to the true state $s \in S$ of the environment.
 Instead, it receives a noisy observation $o \in O$, provided by the observation model $\Omega: S \to O$.
-Upon executing an action $a \in A$, the state of the environment is updated stochastically according to the transition probability density $T: S \times A \times S \rightarrow \left[ 0, \infty \right[$.
+Upon executing an action $a \in A$, the state of the environment is updated stochastically according to the transition probability density $T: S \times A \times S \rightarrow \left[ 0, \infty \right)$.
 In addition, the agent receives a numerical reward defined by the reward function $R: S \times A \to \mathbb{R}$, as well as a new observation of the updated environment state.
-The discount factor $\gamma \in [0, 1[$ balances the trade-off between immediate and future rewards.
-The solution to a \gls{pomdp} is the optimal policy $\pi^*: O \times A \to [0, \infty [$, which maps observations to action distributions, maximizing the expected cumulative reward $J(\pi) = \mathop{\mathbb{E}}_{\pi} \left[ \sum_{k=0}^\infty \gamma^k r_k \right]$, where $r_k = R(s_k, a_k)$.
+The discount factor $\gamma \in \left[0, 1\right)$ balances the trade-off between immediate and future rewards.
+The solution to a \gls{pomdp} is the optimal policy $\pi^*: O \times A \to \left[0, \infty \right)$, which maps observations to action distributions, maximizing the expected cumulative reward $J(\pi) = \mathop{\mathbb{E}}_{\pi} \left[ \sum_{k=0}^\infty \gamma^k r_k \right]$, where $r_k = R(s_k, a_k)$.